mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.ListViewLayout" .number} *ListViewLayout*
 : Specifies type of layout for ListView row.

+{:id="ListView.MultiSelect" .boolean} *MultiSelect*
+: Whether the user can select more than one element at a time. `true`{:.logic.block} makes a tap add a row to, or remove it from, [`SelectedItems`](#ListView.SelectedItems); `false`{:.logic.block} makes each tap replace the previous selection.

+ Turning this on or off clears whatever is selected at the time, since a set built up in one mode has no meaning in the other.

 {:id="ListView.Orientation" .number} *Orientation*
 : Specifies the layout's orientation.
 This may be: `Vertical`, which displays elements in rows one after the other; or `Horizontal`, which displays one element at a time and allows the user to swipe left or right to brows the elements.

+{:id="ListView.SelectedItems" .list .ro .bo} *SelectedItems* : Returns every element the user has selected, in the order they were picked.
+Unless [`MultiSelect`](#ListView.MultiSelect) is enabled this holds at most one element, since selecting a row replaces the previous selection.

 {:id="ListView.Selection" .text} *Selection*
 : Returns the text in the `ListView` at the position of [`SelectionIndex`](#ListView.SelectionIndex).

+ While [`MultiSelect`](#ListView.MultiSelect) is enabled this is the text of the row the user touched last.
+Read [`SelectedItems`](#ListView.SelectedItems) for every element that is selected now.

 {:id="ListView.SelectionColor" .color} *SelectionColor*
 : The color of the item when it is selected.